-The cumulative installed wind power in The Republic of Korea was 379 MW in 2010 and 406 MW in 2011, increasing by 7% over the previous year.
-Most wind turbine systems installed in 2011 were supplied by local turbine system manufacturers.
-An RPS proposal for new and renewable energy was approved by Congress and the government prepared to enact the program in 2012.
-The required rate of the RPS in 2012 is 2% and will increase to 10% by 2022.
-A plan for a 2.5-GW offshore wind farm to be built on the west coast over nine years was announced in 2010.
-The first stage of that project, construction of a 100-MW wind farm, began in 2011.
-The 2.5 GW of offshore wind farm construction and the RPS are expected to stimulate dramatic growth of wind energy in Korea.
-Since 2009, the government has concentrated on the development of local component suppliers to secure the supply chain.
-The government R&D budget continues to include funds to localize component supply and develop core technologies for wind power.
+The cumulative installed wind power in The Republic of Korea was 553 MW in 2013 and estimated as 643 MW in 2014, increasing by 16% over the previous year (see Table 1).
+Most wind turbine systems installed in 2014 were supplied by the local turbine system manufacturers.
+A renewables portfolio standard (RPS) proposal for new and renewable energy was enacted in 2012 and the required rate of RPS in 2013 was 2.5%; this will increase to 10% by 2022.
+In 2013, the second year of RPS, more than 76% of the target rate was achieved.
+A nine-year construction plan for a 2.5-GW offshore wind farm in the west coast was announced in 2010 and the first stage of the project—construction of a 60-MW wind farm—is in progress.
+The 2.5-GW offshore wind farm construction and the RPS are expected to accelerate the growth of wind energy in Korea.
+Since 2009, the government has concentrated on the localization of components to secure the supply chain, and more R&D government budget is allocated to localize component supply and develop core technologies for wind power.